Support

 What are Trust Lists?

-Trust Lists allow you to classify email addresses, domains, and IPs into three categories: Whitelist (trusted, shown in green), Suspicious (shown in orange), and Blacklist (confirmed threat, shown in red).
-Lists can be applied globally or per project.
+Trust Lists classify email addresses, domains, and IPs into three categories: Whitelist (trusted, green), Suspicious (under investigation, orange), and Blacklist (confirmed threat, red).
+Lists can be applied globally across all projects or per individual project.

 What are Indicators of Compromise (IoC)?